Rescuers are searching for the helicopter that was carrying the president of Iran

 Updated May 19, 2024 at 14:37 PM ET

-Iranian state media is reporting that a helicopter carrying President Ebrahim Raisi and other top officials suffered a "hard landing" Sunday, with no immediate word on casualties.
+Iranian state media are reporting that a helicopter carrying President Ebrahim Raisi and other top officials made a "hard landing" Sunday, with no immediate word on casualties.

 The state-run IRNA media outlet reported that the aircraft carrying Raisi, Foreign Minister Hossein Amir Abdollahian and other senior officials went down in a mountainous part of northwestern Iran as they returned from an event along Iran's border with Azerbaijan.